A legal warning is being issued to a fresh wave of first time property buyers that are looking to take advantage of five per cent deposits from April.

 This move, in turn, is set to spark a revival in home purchasing from first time buyers especially - and with it a greater deal of life-changing financial consequences for many individuals if they don’t do their own personal due diligence beforehand.

-That’s the warning from Justin Creed, Family team Lawyer, who is urging unmarried couples who are moving in together to protect themselves individually in the event of their relationship ending.
+That’s the warning from Dal Heran, Family Lawyer, who is urging unmarried couples who are moving in together to protect themselves individually in the event of their relationship ending.

 “There are similar obstacles when a couple is renting a property.
 If only one partner’s name is on the tenancy then this leaves the other partner with no legal right to live there should things go wrong.”